 - 60% said they found it easier to speak to other people.

-The choirs performed together at our Christmas concert and also performed on BBC Breakfast to close a programme on SEND issues just before Christmas.
+The choirs normally perform together at our summer and Christmas concerts.
+In 2018 they performed on BBC Breakfast to close a programme on SEND issues just before Christmas.

 When: Saturday mornings during term-time